School: School of Government

 Department: International Development Department

 Modular value: 20 credits

-- Describe, interpret and explain patterns of conflict and post-conflict reconstruction.
+- Describe, interpret, and explain patterns of post-conflict reconstruction and development.

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.